timeplus-io/docs/docs/public-beta-2.md

 **Dashboards**

   * Conditional formatting is now supported in table visualizations.
 You can highlight a cell or an entire row if the value meets a certain condition you've set, such as speed > 80, or is_risky=true.
-Conditions are set in the "Format" tab in the UI, not via SQL.
+The condition is evaluated in the browser, not on the server side (not via SQL).
   * Also in table visualizations, if you set the "Update Mode" as "By Key", then you can turn on trend colors.
-For example, when you show the live prices for a set of stocks, if the price for symbol increases, the delta number will be shown in green with an 🔼 icon.
+For example, when you show the live prices for a set of stocks, if the price for a symbol increases, the delta number will be shown in green with an 🔼 icon.
 You can also configure the color of the delta number.

-**Other**
+**Other Enhancements**

   * Updated the Source list page: source tiles are now smaller as we prepare to add more in the next few releases.
   * "Apache Kafka" and "Confluent Cloud" wizards have been redesigned to provide a more intuitive configuration experience.